ohmp/james-project/src/jekyll/_posts/2007-05-15-mailet-api-lives.markdown

 ---

-Following a decision taken by the James PMC a few months ago, the Apache Mailet API project is now independent of James Server and has its own [webpage]: mailet/index.html and its own source repository.
+Following a decision taken by the James PMC a few months ago, the Apache Mailet API project is now independent of James Server and has its own [webpage][webpage] and its own source repository.

+[webpage]: /mailet/index.html